cbdevnet/midimonster/backends/python.md

 ### The `python` backend

-The `python` backend provides a flexible programming environment, allowing users to route, generate and manipulate channel events using the Python 3 scripting languge.
+The `python` backend provides a flexible programming environment, allowing users to route, generate and manipulate channel events using the Python 3 scripting language.

 Every instance has its own interpreter, which can be loaded with multiple Python modules.
 These modules may contain member functions accepting a single `float` parameter, which can